Grooming is a crucial part of your guinea’s care, and isn’t something you can overlook or skimp on.

-Guinea pigs have grease glands located just underneath where you’d expect their tail to be, which they use to mark territory.
+Guinea pigs have grease glands.
+These dime sized glands are located just underneath where you’d expect their tail to be, which they use to mark territory.

-Grease gland checks are a crucial part of grooming your pet, so inspect your cavy’s glands for signs of soreness, irritation, or dryness.
+Grease gland checks are a crucial part of grooming your pet, so inspect your guinea pig’s grease gland for signs of soreness, irritation, or dryness.

 Males tend to have more active grease glands than females, so they may need additional help keeping them clean.